 People who have spent years in active addiction may have drifted from their career and educational goals.
 The structured, stable environment provided in a rehab program can be the perfect place to reconnect with the dreams and visions you have for your future.
 This is often accomplished through courses on job readiness and professional success.

 The National Institute on Drug Abuse asserts that people need “at least” three months in treatment to significantly reduce or stop drug use.
 In other words, the best recovery outcomes occur when people have longer durations of treatment.

 Sometimes, people do not complete the recommended course of treatment.
 This can increase a person’s risk of relapse.
-At The Bluffs, we pride ourselves on offering a highly engaging program structure that aims to keep patients in treatment for the recommended time.
+At Vertava Health of Ohio, we pride ourselves on offering a highly engaging program structure that aims to keep patients in treatment for the recommended time.